 - P1: You won't need to do a test to apply for a P2 licence.
 As long as you have had your P1 for at least 12 months, you'll be able to apply for a P2 without having to do the Hazard Perception Test.

-- P2: The Driver Qualification Test is being removed, so after 20 November 2017, if you've had your P2 licence for at least 24 months, you can apply for your full licence without doing a test.
+- P2: The Driver Qualification Test is being removed, so if you got your licence after 20 November 2017, and and you've had your P2 licence for at least 24 months, you can apply for your full licence without doing a test.
 BUT do the wrong thing and you'll be on your P2 for a lot longer - get suspended for gaining too many demerit points, or for higher risk offences like speeding more than 30km/h over the limit, and you'll be staying on your P2 for another 6 months before you can apply for a full licence.
 And that's on top of your time out suspension period – getting suspended for 3 months can add at least 9 months extra to your P2 time before you can apply for a full licence.

 Already got a learner, P1 or P2 licence?